A-star-logic/memoire/README.md

 - **Document parsing**: forget about parsing html, xml, docx, pdfs and the gazillion document types out there, just send us a link: we download, parse and index documents for you.
 - **Open source**: you can see everything we do, our company is transparent.

-## Github, contributing & issues

-You are welcome to contribute to the repository, just look for open issues.

-### Problems?

-If you are facing issues with Memoire, depending on which plan you have:

-- **You are a subscriber**: you should contact our team immediately, you already have our whatsapp.
-I will respond as soon as possible during working hours
-- **You are not a subscriber**: please open a new issue, and tag @mael-abgrall, the maintainer of the repository

-### License & running the app

-We are not open source yet.
-We have our [own license you can read here](./LICENSE), the TLDR is:

-- We want to generate revenue quickly and become default alive.
-- Once we are, the major portion of the code will become MIT licensed (open core).
-- Today, you can use freely the software for hobby or educational purpose, but you need to pay a small fee to deploy to production.

 ## Get started

 ### Installing the app